g-mark/test-nginx-vapor/README.md

 #### How it works

 When code is pushed to the app's git repo, Heroku will run a post_receive hook that triggers each of the buildpacks added to the app, in the order that they are listed in your `Settings` pane.
-This also happes to be the same order that they were added in the above steps: `ngnix` then `vapor`.
+This also happens to be the same order that they were added in the above steps: `ngnix` then `vapor`.

 Once both buildpacks have finished building, the `Procfile` is executed.